 Step 2.
 Explore the Psychology Behind Learning Behaviors

 If you want to deliver good knowledge and skills, and keep your learners engaged and motivated, you need to understand them.
-You should realize how they absorb the information, what drives them to better learning results and, conversely, what can be a distraction.
+Realize how they absorb the information, what drives them to better learning results, and, conversely, what can be a distraction.

 - Adult learners have a wealth of experience to draw on when learning and they want their voices heard.